OmarAI2003/outreachy-contributions/README.md

     - The model **leans slightly toward recall**, meaning it's favoring capturing as many positives as possible, which is expected given the imbalanced nature of our data.

-    - Given the **balance between precision and recall**, and a solid ROC AUC, the Random Forest model demonstrates **strong and balanced performance**.
+    - Given the **balance between precision and recall** and a solid ROC AUC, the Random Forest model demonstrates **strong and balanced performance**.

-    - **ROC curve shape** arcs toward the top-left corner, reinforces that the classifier is **making well-calibrated decisions across thresholds**.
+    - **ROC curve shape** arcs toward the top-left corner, reinforcing that the classifier is **making well-calibrated decisions across thresholds**.

 - **Feature Importance:**